elephantscale/es-training-new/course-outlines/AI/Coding-with-AI.md

-# Coding with AI
+# Coding with AI GitHub Copilot and IntelliJ

 (C) Copyright Elephant Scale

-November 24, 2024
+August 12, 2025

 ## Course Description

 * AI opens ways to building smart applications as never before.
   * As Andrew Ng says, AI will not replace programmers; rather, programmers that use AI will replace those programmers that do not use AI.
-  * In this course, the students learn how build systems using AI.
+  * In this course, the students learn how to build systems using AI.
-  * Rules of sending questions to AI

 * In addition, many use cases require implementing AI in a secure, responsible manner, including but not limited to:
   * Not sending your data to third-party online AI services